Permafrost/Tundra/README.md

       * `$request` is an IData document containing the parameters required for making an [HTTP] request to an [HTTP] server.
-      * `$service` is an optional custom [HTTP] response handler service, which implements the `tundra.http.response:handler` specification, and can be specified when the standard `tundra.http.response:handle` service does not suffice.
+      * `$service` is an optional custom [HTTP] response handler service, which implements the `tundra.schema.http.response:handler` specification, and can be specified when the standard `tundra.http.response:handle` service does not suffice.
 The standard handler does the following:
         * checks the [HTTP response code] is < 400, and throws an exception when it is not
         * normalizes the response header keys to lower case